Skip to main content

 Second visit: return midweek for the early evening menu.
 The twice-daily menu changes mean a Wednesday or Thursday evening visit will show you a completely different kitchen than a Saturday lunch.
 The allotment and foraging supply shifts across the season, so even returning within the same month will surface different produce.
 This is also the lower-traffic window, which matters if you want the room to feel more relaxed.

 Third visit: bring a group for a weekend dinner.
 By your third visit you will know the kitchen well enough to set expectations for guests who have not been before.
-Weekend dinner is the higher-energy session, and the pub format means a larger table works naturally here in a way it does not at tasting-menu restaurants.
+Weekend dinner is the higher-energy session, the pub format means a larger table works naturally here in a way it does not at tasting-menu restaurants.
 Hare & Hounds is also a better recommendation for groups than most Michelin-recognised venues at this price tier, simply because the informal setting absorbs different guest types without anyone feeling out of place.

 Ideal time to visit

 Seasonality is the point here, so timing your visits around the growing and foraging calendar pays off.
-Late spring through early autumn is when the 3-acre allotment is at full production, and the menus will reflect that directly.
+Late spring through early autumn is when the 3-acre allotment is at full production, the menus will reflect that directly.
 Winter visits are still worth making: the hunting supply shifts the menu toward game, which is a distinct experience from the vegetable-led dishes of summer.
 Avoid visiting on a day when you have not planned ahead; the twice-daily menu changes are exciting if you embrace them and frustrating if you arrive expecting a specific dish.
 Midweek lunch on Thursday or Friday hits the sweet spot of Saver menu availability plus a quieter room.

 Special Occasions